Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Augmented reality/View hidden infrastructure in AR/README.md

 ## Use case

 You can use AR to "x-ray" the ground to see pipes, wiring, or other infrastructure that isn't otherwise visible.
-You could use this feature to trace the flow of water through a building to help identify the source of a leak.
+For example, you could use this feature to trace the flow of water through a building to help identify the source of a leak.

 ## How to use the sample